sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 - http://cppcheck.sourceforge.net/manual.pdf

 #### Review Process:
-There are several levels of review procoess depending on how formal they are done. the way the revision is carried out depends on its objectives: gain understanding of the system, presentation of the sistem, introduction to new team mebers to the system, or even an auditory.
+There are several levels of review process depending on how formal they are done. the way the revision is carried out depends on its objectives: gain understanding of the system, presentation of the sistem, introduction to new team mebers to the system, or even an auditory.

+**The review process can be and should be applied at different activities, as: system design, hw and sw design, sw code, requirements and specifications, tests, plannifications, ...**

 ##### Types of review